-Mobile health technology – also known a mHealth – is a rapidly expanding field in telemedicine that provides healthcare support, delivery and intervention via mobile technologies.
-With smartphones and mobile devices being widely adopted and used daily across the globe and among all socioeconomic levels and ages, it’s no wonder that the implementation of mHealth is helping close the healthcare delivery gap.
+Mobile health technology – also known as mHealth – is a rapidly expanding field in telemedicine that provides healthcare support, delivery and intervention via mobile technologies.
+With smartphones and mobile devices being widely adopted and used daily across the globe and among all socioeconomic levels and ages, it’s no wonder that the implementation of mHealth is helping to close the healthcare delivery gap.

 There are already hundreds of mHealth initiatives taking place around the world that are delivering frontline services across low-and middle-income countries.
 Project Mwana for example, is a mobile health initiative in Zambia which reduces the delay in transferring test results by using text messaging, thereby improving children’s chances of a healthy life.

 Alex Jadad, founder of the Centre for Global eHealth Innovation says that even in the most resource-scare settings, mobile phone use and technological barriers to the adoption of virtual healthcare are easily surmountable,